mainmatter/sheepdog/README.md

 All tasks will return a store with the same structure:

-- error: Error - if an error occurred, it will be returned here,
+- `error`: Error - if an error occurred, it will be returned here,
-- isRunning: Boolean - whether the task is currently running or not
+- `isRunning`: Boolean - whether the task is currently running or not
-- lastSuccessful: Any - the return value from the last successful run of the task
+- `lastSuccessful`: Any - the return value from the last successful run of the task
-- performCount: Number - the number of times the task has been run,
+- `performCount`: Number - the number of times the task has been run,
-- results: Array - all of the results from previous invocations of this task,
+- `results`: Array - all of the results from previous invocations of this task,

 ## Task types